HyperLemons/simple-webui-colabs/README.md

 # simple-webui-colab

+Update (3/11/23): Testing Nolan Aatama's newesr sd-1click-colab for anything4.5 launched in just about 5 minutes (nice!)
+However they have added/changed most of the code.
+If if ever have the strength I may adjust to it, if there's anything crazy improved then I will add/change to it if I find out about it.

 (Using Google colab) First cell startup time - around 4:50 sec.
 (Web-UI fully loaded)

 (Using Google colab) Second cell startup time - aprox.
 1:33.52 sec.
 (Web-UI restarted, Google Drive mounted and option files from Google Drive loaded)